 Hire a landscaper and make the outside just as welcoming.
 Plants, flowers, and trees will do just the trick.
 That’s presuming you have some kind of lawn to work with.

-For employers with offices in the concrete jungle, invest into professional signs and exterior design.
+For employers with offices in the concrete jungle, invest in professional signs and exterior design.
 The inside should have nice floors and everything maintained.

 Lunch is on us

 What’s one time of the day that all workers look forward to?

 There are two ways that you can make lunch even better.
 The first of which is to treat your workers.

 Save them money and time by taking orders and getting lunch delivered right to the office.
 Remember what your workers like for next time as a personal touch.

 Sit down with them and enjoy a nice meal together.
 It’s so simple but helps create relationships and employee engagement.

 You can also create lunch events on the weekend, where a restaurant is chosen, and everyone is welcome to join.